Publishing Test Results

 The Load Test results store uses an extensible schema.

-You can access the Spooled results store through the Test Run window of Team System Test.
+You can access the Spooled results store through the Test Run window of Visual Studio Team Edition for Testers.

 The controller and the agents do not have to run on separate computers.
 Similarly, the controller and the agents do not have to run on remote computers.